Dead-Bytes/Dead-Bytes.github.io/README.md

 # Welcome to my portfolio

-This is a portfolio project designed to showcase skills, projects, and experiences.
+This is a  project designed to showcase skills, projects, and experiences.
 It is structured to provide a clean and interactive user experience.

 ## Project Structure